huutycloud/gatsby-starter-netlify-cms/src/pages/blog/2019-10-26-day1-elastic-compute-cloud-ec2.md

 * Managed by you
 * Can you as a bastion host
 * Scale up (instance type) manually and use enhanced networking
-* Neet to assign Security Group
+* Need to assign Security Group
+* No high availability
+* Can impliment port forwarding through manual customisation

 NAT Gateway